spdermn02/TouchPortal_Discord_Plugin/README.md

    Bug Fix:
     - Mute and Deafen state value correction from `0ff` to `Off`
-    - removed uneeded scope `messages.read` from discord scope list
+    - removed uneeded scope `messages.read` from discord scope list v4.3.0
+   Updates:
+    - 1 New State - Discord Process Running, will be Yes, No, Unknown (starts out as Unknown)
+      - Notes: Windows Only will have all 3 values, MacOS will always be Unknown until a process watcher is implemented for MacOS
 ```

 ## Plugin Capabilities